openlcb/OpenLCB_Single_Thread/README.md

         CEID(channels[7].event0),   CEID(channels[7].event1),  // 8th channel - output, ie consumer
       };
 ```
 In this case, the first four pairs of eventids are producers, and the remaining are consumers.
+The type let's the internal processing schedule eventids produced by this node to be send, and to indetify received eventids as being consumed by this node and therefore passed to the application code.

 ## Memory Models:
 Eventids are read from eeprom into event[].
 Their location in EEPROM is held in EIDtab[], see above.

-The eventids are then sorted into eventIndex[], while event[] entries remain in memory order.
-Matching a received eventid is by binary search on eventIndex[]/event[].
+The indexes into eventid[] are then sorted into eventIndex[] --- event[] and EIDtab entries remain in the original order.
+Binary search is then used to match received eventids to their entries in event[].

-     eventIndex[]-+-->event[eid]
+     eventIndex[]--->EIDtab[offset,flags]-->EEPROM
-                  +-->[EIDtab:offset,flags]-->EEPROM
+     eventIndex[]--->event[eventid]

 #### In Flash:<br>